Written by SmartSense | Pharmacy Safety, Food Safety, Supply Chain

 In 2017, Baxter International shipped INTRALIPID 20% IV Fat Emulsion, 100 mL, to hospitals and healthcare providers in the United States.
 The shipment never made it.

 When cargo requires delicate environmental conditions, it is at risk.
-That’s often the case for commodities such as pharmaceuticals, produce, frozen foods, and other perishable cargo that rely on adequate temperature control.
+That’s often the case for commodities such as pharmaceuticals, produce, frozen foods, and other perishable products that need temperature monitoring in transit.
 When cargo is damaged, spoiled or lost, such inventory “shrinks.”
 Managing shrink calls on many strategies, however, an important and common one entails the management of temperature-controlled cargo.

 Perishable cargo is precarious.
-If one thing goes wrong – a door is left ajar, a mechanical component fails, or refrigeration equipment is subtly underperforming – temperature control can fail.
+If one thing goes wrong – a door is left ajar, a mechanical component fails, or refrigeration equipment malfunctions – temperature control can fail.
 Such supply chain risk leaves little room for error.
 Inventory and revenue loss are at stake.

 For such situations, data logging, temperature sensors, and equipment monitoring that leverage IoT technology are critical to prevent spoilage, foodborne illness, and other maladies.
 Such tools and technology are crucial in an age where cold transport is on the rise.
 The FDA, via the Food Safety Management Act (FSMA), has tightened compliance requirements, consumer expectations, as dependency on fresh and imported produce has grown, and the need for life-saving vaccines and temperature-controlled pharmaceuticals has increased.